Sessions

 Lightning Presentations:

-Lauren Himbealt, Computer Science
+Lauren Himbeault, Computer Science

 • The Curb Cut Effect in the Classroom: Flexible Deadlines for All